LOVE SOUNDS

 —Isiah Medina

-"Part of Masha Tupitsyn’s concern is with the act of listening, and the time the act or event of listening takes.
+"Part of Masha Tupitsyn’s concern is with the act of listening, and the time, the act, or event that listening takes.
 One of her other interests is ‘pop’, and the shifts from 80s to 90s consciousness.
 This attention to the past of popular culture may look retro in an age that feeds on super-contemporaneity.
 But more accurately, what Tupitysn focuses on makes the super-contemporary itself look old.
 Life is too contemporary now...The listening work here is to do the least damage possible, as if to heal from art.
 Love Sounds presents a labour: I myself have only just begun it.
 I have not yet heard it through.
-But I can say that this film came to me at the same moment I needed to at least see if I could move on from the damage of my eyes, the damage the cinematic image does, the damage done by the language and cinema and internet drive.
+But I can say that this film came to me at the same moment I needed to at least see if I could move on from the damage of my eyes, the damage the cinematic image does, the damage done by the language of cinema and internet drive.
 What love does here is to archive itself as sound.
 Love sounds, in the transitive.
 It bears less on the eyes—though there are the important titles, 8 of them, no less—and more on what can be remembered though the ear, what can be recalled beyond any sense of ‘retro’.
 When something pops in the ear, we hear better.
 The Afar tribe believe that your eyes see the present but your ears hear the past.
 In Love Sounds the past of love does make sounds, and might be heard, bearing its own trace to term, a Parmenidean earworm.
-And yet we also see our ears hearing the present too, seeing it through the past, hearing it through.
+And yet, we also see our ears hearing the present too, seeing it through the past, hearing it through.
 Love Sounds lays low for the present."

 —Jonty Tiplady